Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The local equation

-It follows, that for $\hat{c}_1>\hat{c}_{1,\crit}$ the integral on the left-hand-side of (\ref{eq_kappa_int_1}) is smaller than one which means the associated curve cannot have a horizontal tangent at any point.
+Note that to have a nonzero measure of $\chi_q$ one needs $\hat{c}_1>0$.
+It follows, that for $\hat{c}_1>\hat{c}_{1,\crit}$ the integral on the left-hand-side of (\ref{eq:solvability_1}) is smaller than one, which means the associated curve cannot have a horizontal tangent at any point.
 Having assumed convex, smooth curves this parameter-range is not in our interest.
-In case $\hat{c}_1 \in \chi_q$ the integral on the left-hand side is bigger than 1 thus the shape can be realized.
-As $y$ provides a possible parametrization of the curve segment $\bar{\Gamma}$, the unique closed form solution in (\ref{eq:gamma(delta)}) can be realized as a unique curve in $\xR^2$.
-Finally we prove uniqueness for $\Gamma*$ itself.
-So far we know that for a proper $\hat{c}_1$ and $\hat{c}_2$ the curve segment $\bar\Gamma^*$ is uniquely determined.
-Note, that $\bar\Gamma^*$ has vertical tangent at P and horizontal tangent at Q. As we consider smooth shapes the only way to glue the $\bar\Gamma^*$ curve-segments to form a closed, non-intersecting curve is reflection along the $x$ and $y$ axes.
-It clearly hints to that a smooth steady state shape must possess D2 symmetry.

-It is worthy to remark that for $\hat{c}_2=0$ we have $\kappa(y)=1/(\hat{c}_1)=\kappa(0)$ implying that in this case the steady state shape is a circle.
-As the term of friction (the one with parameter $\hat{c}_2$) represents an affine flow, a first intuition says that the steady state curve should be an ellipse.
-In the appendix we show that this is not the case, ellipses are not steady state as long as $\hat{c}_2$ is strictly positive.
+In case $\hat{c}_1 \in \chi_q$ the shape can be realized.

+\begin{Lemma} The closed, non-intersecting curve $\Gamma^*$ obtained by reflections of the curve segment $\bar\Gamma^*$ with respect to the axes $x$ and $y$ is a $C^\infty$ curve. \end{Lemma}

+\begin{proof} By smoothness of the $\kappa(y)$ function $\bar\Gamma^*$ is smooth in its interior points.
+We need to prove, that $\Gamma^*$ is $C^\infty$ in points $P,P',Q$ and $Q'$.
+Without loss of generality, we show smoothness at points $P$ and $Q$, it follows by symmetry for $P'$ and $Q'$.
+For point $P$ observe that from (\ref{eq:def_phi}) $\phi(y)=-\phi(-y)$ follows, i.e. $\phi(y)$ is an odd function.
+Following (\ref{eq:phi_y})-(\ref{eq:phi_yyy}) it is straightforward to show, that derivatives of $\phi$ with respect to $y$ at $y=0$ fulfills: \begin{itemize} \item odd derivatives are finite, \item even derivatives vanish. \end{itemize} We conclude, that $\phi(y)$ is analytic at $y=0$ which demonstrate that the curve is smooth at point $P$.

+For point $Q$ re-parametrization of $\Gamma^*$ is essential as a parametrization with respect to $y$ is not one-to-one for $\Gamma^*$.
+Let the curve be parametrized with respect to its arch length $s$ such way, that at point $Q$ there is $s=0$ and $s$ increasing clockwise.
+By reflection we have $y(s)=y(-s)$.
+Let $\tilde\phi(s)$ denote the extension of $\phi(y)$ after the re-parametrization of $\Gamma^*$.
+In specific, after reflection we find

+which shows, that $\tilde\phi$ is an even function at point $Q$.
+In specific, at point $Q$ we have $\tilde\phi(0)=\phi(\bar{y})=\hat{c}_1$.
+Employing (\ref{eq:phi_y})-(\ref{eq:phi_yyy}) and the chain rule we find, that derivatives of $\tilde\phi$ with respect to $s$ at $s=0$ follow the pattern: \begin{itemize} \item odd derivatives vanish, \item even derivatives are finite. \end{itemize} Once again, we conclude, that $\tilde\phi(s)$ is analytic at $s=0$, hence the smoothness of the curve at point $Q$ follows. \end{proof}

+\begin{proof}[Proof of Theorem \ref{thm1}] By Lemma 3.1 positive parameters $\hat{c}_1$ and $\hat{c}_2$ determine a unique curve segment $\bar\Gamma^*$ with vertical tangent at point $P$ and horizontal tangent at point $Q$ iff $0<\hat{c}_1\leq \hat{c}_{1,\crit}$.
+By Lemma 4 reflections of $\bar\Gamma^*$ with respect to $x$ and $y$ produce a closed, convex, smooth curve.
+Finally, assumption of a single maximal diameter $e$ for $\Gamma^*$ implies uniqueness.